 - laparoscopic treatment of cervical, uterine and ovarian cancer

 - treatment for endometriosis to alleviate pain and preserve fertility

 - treatment of uterine or vaginal prolapse

 Breast Care Imaging

 More than 180,000 cases of breast cancer are diagnosed each year, and one in eight women will have breast cancer during her lifetime.
 To ensure optimum breast health, women need to perform monthly breast self-exams (BSE) and receive regular diagnostic examinations.

-St. Luke's Sugar Land Hospital now offers a 3-D digital mammography system, one of only 100 sites in the United States.
+CHI St. Luke's Health - Sugar Land Hospital now offers a 3-D digital mammography system, one of only 100 sites in the United States.
 It applies breast tomosynthesis, an advanced technology for radiologists to identify and characterize individual breast structures.
 During a tomosynthesis exam, multiple, low-dose images of the breast are acquired at different angles.
 These images are then used to produce a series of one-millimeter thick slices that can be viewed as a 3-D reconstruction of the breast.